-Most lay people won't understand and don't care what this jargon means and don't have the time to find out, they just want their website to work well attract the maximum amount of visitors and convert a lot of them into customers.
+Most people won't understand and don't care what this jargon means and don't have the time to find out, they want their website to work well, attract visitors and convert them into customers.

-They don't care how you do it they just want it done and any explanations that have to be given in language they can understand, if your website cannot do that they will find one that will.
+They want it done and any explanations given in language they can understand, if your website cannot do that they will find one that will.

 A basic catch-all introduction with links leading to a deeper analysis for industry professionals would solve this.

 Fresh, unique and relevant:-

 Regularly published content that enhances your website and has information your visitors want to see.